infinum/eightshift-docs/README.md

 To run docs locally:

 1. Clone this repo
-2. Navigate to `websites` folder inside the repo
+2. Navigate to `website` folder inside the repo
 3. Run `npm install`
 4. Run `npm start`